-How To Get Away With Eating Eggplant On Keto
+Eating Eggplant On The Keto Diet

 The reason the eggplant parmesan is keto-friendly is that it cooked with many other keto-friendly foods.
 On keto, you should be getting about 70-75% of your calories from fat, 20-25% from protein, and 5-10% or fewer from carbs.

 The key to keeping your macros on track is by eating foods that are high in fat.
 So if you are going to enjoy some eggplant you should pair it with or cook it with high-fat foods.
 Since the eggplant parmesan is made with parmesan and mozzarella cheeses it evens out the carbs from the eggplant.

 Another good example is this Crispy Fried Eggplant Recipe from lowcarbmaven.com.
 In this recipe, the eggplant is coated with pork rinds, parmesan cheese, and olive oil.